-Action # Title Description Total Funds Contributing The whole child will be supported through various means, including Social/emotional groups led by counselors, MTSS Team Meetings (including counselors, support staff, and special education teachers) to support students with behavioral and social needs, positive behavior programs implemented in each education program location, alternatives to suspension training and supports, MTSS specific staff development training focused on social well-being and supports for students in and outside the classroom. \$4,944 Yes The charter will use suspension overall and subgroup data to refine Team practices as appropriate.
+Action # Title Description Total Funds Contributing The whole child will be supported through various means, including Social/emotional groups led by counselors, MTSS Team Meetings (including counselors, support staff, and special education teachers) to support students with behavioral and social needs, positive behavior programs implemented in each education program location, alternatives to suspension training and supports, MTSS specific staff development training focused on social well-being and supports for students in and outside the classroom.
+Yes The charter will use suspension overall and subgroup data to refine Team practices as appropriate.
 2.1 Whole Child Support / MTSS The school will also continue using the Go Guardian system to monitor students' online use, filter content, and screen for inappropriate internet activity and bullying concerns.
 The charter has hired a full-time social worker and has homeless/foster liaison to provide additional resources for students in need.
 Implement Branching Minds program, where the whole child can be analyzed in one place to determine the next steps, including interventions and other needs.
 Provide independent learning program students with tutoring, online and in-person study zones, instructional/success aides assigned to specific student groups, and HELLO online intervention classes.
 The charter targets foster, homeless, economically disadvantaged, and EL students, along with any student groups in the lowest performance level on the CA School Dashboard, as the top priority; however, all students receive the benefits if they struggle.

-2.2 Student Belonging The charter will frequently monitor student drop-out rates and attendance rates within network averages and maintain/decrease chronic absenteeism compared to the county through adequate progress/SART/SARB processes, student involvement in goal setting, personalized learning, interest choices, 2.3 Parent Engagement and student engagement methods.
+2.2 Student Belonging To increase student engagement and connectedness, the charter will: (1) implement a universal screener to identify students in need of social-emotional-learning (SEL) or school-coordinated mental health services, (2) implement a restorative practices training pilot for designated sites with full implementation on all student facilities by 2025-26, and (3) maintain a "Belonging" staff focus group to monitor and evaluate outcomes and establish best practices.
+Anticipated outcomes from these efforts include increased attendance rates, decreased chronic absenteeism, and a decreased suspension rate.
+The charter will frequently monitor student drop-out rates and attendance rates within network averages and maintain/decrease chronic absenteeism compared to the county through adequate progress/SART/SARB processes, student involvement in goal setting, personalized learning, interest choices, \$2,939 Yes 2.3 Parent Engagement and student engagement methods.
 Maintain parent involvement by gaining input in decision-making and parent participation in programs for unduplicated pupils.
 The school will do this through annual parent perception surveys (e.g., school-wide LCAP educational partner engagement survey, program-level parent satisfaction survey, etc.), School Site Council, DELAC, and parent engagement events.
 Academies: Each student center hosts (at minimum) 2 on-site parent engagement events annually.
-Home-based programs: SPREE events occur regionally throughout the year, along with numerous parent orientations, webinars, and coffee chats; all these allow for support and training of parents throughout the year. \$13,505 Yes 2.4 Chronic Absenteeism (funded by LREBG) In order to combat chronic absenteeism (focusing on underperforming subgroups), the charter will hire coordinator(s) to conduct analysis focused on pupils who have high rates of unexcused absences and/or insufficient engagement.
+Home-based programs: SPREE events occur regionally throughout the year, along with numerous parent orientations, webinars, and coffee chats; all these allow for support and training of parents throughout the year. \$32,847 Yes 2.4 Chronic Absenteeism (funded by LREBG) In order to combat chronic absenteeism (focusing on underperforming subgroups), the charter will hire coordinator(s) to conduct analysis focused on pupils who have high rates of unexcused absences and/or insufficient engagement.
 Coordinator(s) will work directly with guardians/students, child welfare and attendance clerks, and leadership to further identify, develop, and consistently implement processes.
 The staff will work directly with families who are incurring absences to assist with barriers, further refine practices/training for child welfare and attendance clerks daily tasks, and come alongside leadership to improve school culture.
-This evidence-based action aims to increase or stabilize the amount of instructional time or services provided to pupils. \$16,000 No
+This evidence-based action aims to increase or stabilize the amount of instructional time or services provided to pupils. \$12,000 No